palpen/ProgrammingNotes/python/python.md

 my_function("arg")
 ```

-2. Template for argparse
+2. Template for argparse: see `argparse_template` subdirectory
-???

 3. How to set up logging using the `logging` module
 Near the top of your script, add